-can attend science after school clubs and are also given the opportunity to take part in at least one science trip every year.
-Attending events such as the Cheltenham Science Festival and the Big Bang Fair encourages scholars to consider science in a wider context and strengthens their everyday science learning.
-Year 10 scholars are also given the opportunity to attend Science Live, a series of lectures by UK scientists which also includes advice on their GCSE exams.
-As much as possible we also run workshop sessions in school with the help of outside agencies to give scholars a broader experience of science.
+As part of our co-curricular offer students can attend science after school clubs and are also given the opportunity to take part in at least one science trip every year.
+Attending events such as the Cheltenham Science Festival and the Big Bang Fair encourages students to consider science in a wider context and strengthens their everyday science learning.
+Year 10 students are also given the opportunity to attend Science Live, a series of lectures by UK scientists which also includes advice on their GCSE exams.
+As much as possible we also run workshop sessions in school with the help of outside agencies to give students a broader experience of science.